 When a payment is not made on time, the temptation is to think the worst and assume the client is trying to get away without paying.
 This is rarely the case.
 In most instances, the client will have simply forgotten to pay or have a prescheduled date when their payments are made.
 Instead, we advise you to wait a couple of days after the payment was due before sending a polite reminder.

-5. Send them a letter or reminder
+5. Send them a Late Invoice Letter or Reminder

 Your initial payment reminder should be polite and written in the right way.
 Simply stating that the payment is now overdue is often enough to prompt payment.
 Something as simple as the following is fine:

 Just to let you know that invoice 155 is now due for payment.
 I’d appreciate if you could settle at your earliest opportunity.
 I’ve re-attached the invoice for your reference.

 If you’d like to use our Unpaid Invoice Letter Template, you can find it here.

 If no payment is forthcoming and you do not receive a response from the client asking for an extension, you should then send another email.
 This time, explain that the invoice is now overdue and include a statement of the outstanding cost.
 The email should still be friendly and polite in its tone.